-The Kerala Fiber optic Network (KFON) project is the Mega Infrastructure Project of the Government of Kerala, which aims to build a high-speed, reliable and scalable fiber network across the state to provide connectivity to 30,000 government institutions and 20 lakh households through the transmission and distribution facility of the Kerala State Electricity Board Limited, which is in its implementation phase.
+The Kerala Fiber Optic Network (KFON) project is the Mega Infrastructure Project of the Government of Kerala, which aims to build a high-speed, reliable, and scalable fibre network across the state to provide connectivity to 30,000 government institutions and 20 lakh households through the transmission and distribution facility of the Kerala State Electricity Board Limited,

-The KFON project can provide fast internet, landline and cable TV to all destinations where KSEB electrical posts are available.
-The aim is to provide free internet access to more than 12 lakh BPL families in the state.
+The KFON project can provide fast internet, landline, and cable TV to all destinations where KSEB electrical posts are available.
+The aim is to provide free internet access to more than 20 lakh BPL families in the state.

-The cable will be installed through the transmission line infrastructure of KSEB.
+The cable is installed through the transmission line infrastructure of KSEB.
 To a certain extent, this method avoids digging the road.

 The Government aims to bring more than 40 lakhs of end-users through KSEB’s distribution network to homes and offices.
 This distribution network is connected to the substation (core network).
 Local agencies will be assigned to this distribution.

 Besides, there is a 600 km underground cable.
 The KSEB has a network capacity of 2 lakh km in the state.
 Initially, only a quarter of it is consumed.

 How To Apply For a KFON Connection?

 KFON is available to users thanks to the clearance of the Telecom Regulatory Authority of India, which is part of the Ministry of Telecom.

 The Department of Telecommunications has granted them IP-1 certification and an ISP B license.
 Due to TRAI regulations, connectivity will be granted only once precise client information is provided.